waycaan/mazine/readme.md

 ### **Prohibited Distribution Without Permission**

 The source code, documentation, and all related resources of this project must not be publicly disclosed, released, distributed, or shared by any third-party institution or company without permission from the copyright holder.
-Specifically, **this project is prohibited from being published on MSDN or any similar platform**, whether it's the full code or parts of it.
+Specifically, **this project is prohibited from being published on CSDN or any similar platform**, whether it's the full code or parts of it.

 ------